Raoul Wallenberg Institute of Human Rights and Humanitarian Law: Four Areas of Focus

 Its work focuses four main thematic areas: 'People on the Move', 'Inclusive Societies', 'Fair and Efficient Justice' and 'Economic Globalisation and Human Rights':

 People on the Move

 This first thematic include researches on Migration and Refugee Law but also on the Displacement of Persons due to Climate Change.

 Inclusive Societies

-This focus area refers to many different topics such as Human Rights Cities, Poverty issues or The rights for Persons with Disabilities and Eldery People.
+This focus area refers to many different topics such as Human Rights Cities, Poverty issues or The rights for Persons with Disabilities and Elderly People.
 The idea is to study these topics and reflect on how to make our societies more inclusive and respectful of everyone's rights.

 Fair and Efficient Justice

 The objective of the Institute with this thematic area is to work with local partners around the world to promote and develop justice systems accessible to all and respectful of everyone's rights.

 Economic Globalisation and Human Rights

 The 'Economic Globalisation and Human Rights' thematic area focuses on the realisation of a sustainable and fair economic globalisation as well as the inclusion of Human Rights considerations in the process.